SeriouslyInc/tylertate/works/_posts/2017-08-10-lux-flight-search-app.markdown

 	<figcaption>A concept flight-booking app for luxury and business-class travelers.</figcaption>
 </figure>

-Most travel websites and apps cater to us price-sensitive masses. *But what would an app geared towards luxury travelers look like?* It's been a while since I designed an iOS app, so I thought it'd be a useful exercise to flex some of those design muscles and reimagine what a luxury travel app might look like.
+Most travel websites and apps cater to us price-sensitive masses. **But what would an app geared towards luxury travelers look like?** It's been a little while since I designed an iOS app, so I thought it'd be a useful exercise to flex some of those design muscles and reimagine what a luxury travel app might look like.
 Here's what I came up with.

 > The brief: design a flight-booking app for luxury travelers.

-## Logo screen
+## Identity

 Since the brief was to design a luxury travel brand, I named my app “Lux" and selected a regal but modern color palette.